 Lithuania’s cultural and media sectors rise in protest against political interference

-Within weeks, many of the same cultural figures joined a separate protest initiated by journalists, which focused on concerns about freedom of Lithuanian national broadcaster.
+In a few weeks, many of the same cultural figures joined a separate protest initiated by journalists, which focused on concerns about freedom of Lithuanian national broadcaster.
 This demonstration quickly grew into a broader movement, bringing together artists, journalists, and ordinary citizens under the slogan "Hands off free speech."
 The protests brought thousands of people onto the streets, reflecting growing public concern about the politicization of Lithuania's democratic institutions.

 Cultural workers mobilize against ministry takeover